yunwilliamyu/opal/readme.txt

     fasta_functions.py: parse FASTA files

 2. Install and test:
-    The setup script will test your environment for dependencies and download some example data files to play with.
-    It will fail when it does not find a required dependency, and give instructions for how to install them. bash SETUP.sh

-    Alternately, you may simply ensure that all dependencies are installed in advance.
+    You must ensure that all dependencies are installed.
 On Ubuntu, you can do: sudo apt-get install vowpal-wabbit python-pip
         pip install pandas, sklearn
     Note that you must install the command-line version of vowpal-wabbit, as Opal depends on the "vw" command.

+    Altenrately, the provided  setup script will test your environment for dependencies and download some example data files to play with.
+    It will fail when it does not find a required dependency, and give instructions for how to install them.
+        bash SETUP.sh

+    To test Opal after setup if you downloaded the example data files using SETUP.sh:
+        ./opal.py simulate data/A1/test data/A1/train out_dir
+    Note that this may take a very long time to train, so you may change the coverage to have a quicker (but horrendously inaccurate test of the pipeline as follows):
+        ./opal.py simulate data/A1/test data/A1/train out_dir -c0.1
+    (default is -c15, for a coverage of 15)

+    The simulate command is equivalent to the following mult-step process with an optional -c0.1 for fast but inaccurate results. (default is -c15) Create output directory:
+        mkdir out_dir

+    Fragmentation to prepare the fragmented testing data (not used for training):
+        ./opal.py frag data/A1/test out_dir/1frag [-c0.1]

+    Training based on the training directory fasta:
+        ./opal.py train data/A1/train out_dir/2model [-c0.1]

+    Predicting examples from the fasta file found in the test directory:
+        ./opal.py predict out_dir/2model data/A1/test out_dir/3predict

+    Evaulating the accuracy of the predicted assignments:
+        ./opal.py eval data/A1/test/A1.test.taxid out_dir/3predict/test.fragments-db.preds.taxid

+    As an aside, if you are classifying DNA, you will probably want the "-r" argument on everything to also treat reverse complements as the same.
+We do not use it by default for backwards compatability since some users use Opal on protein sequences.

 3. Usage: opal.py assumes it lives in the current directory structure, but can be symlinked elsewhere.